strowk/tisq/README.md

 - View query execution results in table.
 - Switch between multiple query tabs with different connections.

+## Status

+In active development.
+Not ready for production use, there are no tests, incomplete error handling, program can crash on some inputs that are not yet completely supported (like f.e array types).

 ## Installation

 ### With script